MrT3313/CodeBrain/Cloud/AWS/_database/_in-memory/ElastiCache/README.md

 > ElastiCache is to Redis / Memcached what RDS is to managed Relational Databases

 - 🚨 often takes HEAVY application code changes
+- data can be lost
+- offers high performance and low latency

 ## Types